Fixed Rate or Variable Rate Mortgage?

 Fixed-Rate Mortgage

 With a fixed-rate mortgage, your interest rate and monthly payments remain the same for the entire mortgage term.
 This stability is attractive, particularly in a rising interest rate environment.
 However, this usually comes at the cost of higher interest rates compared to variable rate mortgages.
-Note that this has not been true the past two years because interest rates are inverted – this means that short-term interest rates are higher than long-term interest rates.
-This inversion is why variable mortgage rates are currently higher than fixed mortgage rates, defying the longer-term historical norm.
+Note that this has not been true the past three years because interest rates were inverted – meaning that short-term interest rates were higher than long-term interest rates.
+However, with the recent Bank of Canada rate cut, variable mortgage rates have returned to being lower than fixed mortgage rates which is the longer-term historical norm.

 Pros of a fixed rate mortgage: